 Many of the organisations involved in York and North Yorkshire's power sector are already committed to decarbonisation broadly in line with the Routemap ambition.
 Electricity distribution network operator Northern Powergrid's Business Plan for 2023-28 (published December 2021) has a strong focus on decarbonisation.
 Delivery of this plan is highly dependent on Ofgem, the energy regulator, who will decide on whether the plan is good value for money in late 2022.
-Northern Powergrid intend to use the Local Area Energy Plan to inform their future investment pipeline, via 'reopeners' (opportunities to change the 2023-2028 Business Plan should strong evidence show further investment is needed) and via their next Business Plan period (from 2028).
+Northern Powergrid intend to use the Local Area Energy Plan to inform their future investment pipeline, via 'reopeners' (opportunities to change the 2023-2028 Business Plan, should strong evidence show that further investment is needed) and via their next Business Plan period (from 2028).

 Large existing energy generators in the region have plans that align with the Routemap, and smaller-scale renewable projects, often led by communities, are expanding rapidly.
 Drax Group, who run the biomass-powered Drax Power Plant in Selby, has the aim of becoming a carbon negative company by 2030 via Biomass Energy Carbon Capture (Utilisation) and Storage (BECCS or BECCUS).
-They have been working closely with other regional partners and the UK Government to develop business models for carbon capture and storage, and are part of the ground-breaking Zero Carbon Humber and East Coast Cluster CCS projects.
+They have been working closely with other regional partners and the UK Government to develop business models for carbon capture and storage; are part of the ground-breaking Zero Carbon Humber and East Coast Cluster CCS projects; and have committed to measures to further improve the sustainability of their biomass supply chain via the Glasgow Declaration on Sustainable Bioenergy.
 Third Energy aim to be at the forefront of North Yorkshire's transition from fossil fuels to sustainable energy, by transforming their facilities across Ryedale into a multi-purpose energy park and research centre.
 Other renewables developers active in the region (e.g. Harmony Energy, Energy Oasis) are developing closer links with local people and local government to accelerate renewables uptake in a region where there can be significant challenges, both from infrastructure (e.g. grid capacity) and community perspectives.
+Community-led energy has been limited in North Yorkshire, but new projects such as the community anaerobic digestor at Malton (development led by Circular Malton CIC) are reinvigorating the sector and providing a good example for others to follow.

+As well as leading by example with their own assets and promoting successful local community- and business-led projects, Local Authorities and planning authorities in National Parks will have a role in planning and planning policy for a low carbon energy system.
 These partners have all been involved in the development so far of the York & North Yorkshire Local Area Energy Plan (LAEP), either via the Steering Group or the Technical Advisory Panel.
-Although the governance structure is not yet finalised, it is proposed that a LAEP Delivery Group will be formed, to drive targeted action on the Plan and track progress - it is likely that the majority of these organisations will be part of this group, delivering and overseeing decarbonisation of the energy system.
+Although the governance structure is not yet finalised, it is proposed that a LAEP Delivery Group will be formed to drive targeted action on the Plan and track progress - it is likely that the majority of these organisations will be part of this group, delivering and overseeing decarbonisation of the energy system.